open-guides/og-aws/README.md

 ### Load Balancer Basics

--	AWS has 2 load balancing products - “Classic Load Balancers” (CLBs) and “Application Load Balancers” (ALBs).
+-	AWS has 3 load balancing products - “Classic Load Balancers” (CLBs), “Application Load Balancers” (ALBs), and "Network Load Balancers" (NLB).
 -	Before the introduction of ALBs, “Classic Load Balancers” were known as “Elastic Load Balancers” (ELBs), so older documentation, tooling, and blog posts may still reference “ELBs”.
--	CLBs have been around since 2009 while ALBs are a recent (2016) addition to AWS.
+-	CLBs have been around since 2009, ALBs in 2016, NLBs were added in 2017 to AWS.
--	CLBs support TCP and HTTP load balancing while ALBs support HTTP load balancing only.
+-	CLBs support TCP and HTTP load balancing.
+ALBs support HTTP load balancing only.
+NLBs support TCP layer 4 load balancing.
--	Both can optionally handle termination for a single SSL certificate.
+-	CLBs and ALBs can optionally handle termination for a single SSL certificate.
--	Both can optionally perform active health checks of instances and remove them from the destination pool if they become unhealthy.
+-	All can optionally perform active health checks of instances and remove them from the destination pool if they become unhealthy.
--	CLBs don't support complex / rule-based routing, while ALBs support a (currently small) set of rule-based routing features.
+-	CLBs don't support complex / rule-based routing.
+ALBs support a (currently small) set of rule-based routing features.
+NLBs have most extensive routing options.
 -	CLBs can only forward traffic to a single globally configured port on destination instances, while ALBs can forward to ports that are configured on a per-instance basis, better supporting routing to services on shared clusters with dynamic port assignment (like ECS or Mesos).
+NLBS support multiple ports on same IP; registering targets by IP address, including targets outside the VPC for the load balancer; ECS can select unused port for scheduling a task then register a target group using this port.
 -	CLBs are supported in EC2 Classic as well as in VPCs while ALBs are supported in VPCs only.
 -   ALBs can target groups of instances and IP based targets in the RFC1918 ranges allowing you to use on premise destinations via VPN or Direct Connect.